Covid Crisis - help people

-Domiciliary care is a service currently used by nearly 900,000 people in the UK and this part of the industry continues to grow annually as the UK population continues to age.
-Care providers are able to help those requiring live-in care to remain safe and secure in their own homes, avoiding residential care.
+Domiciliary care is a service currently used by nearly 900,000 people in the UK.
+This part of the care industry continues to grow annually as the UK population continues to age.
+Care providers help those requiring live-in care to remain safe and secure in their own homes, avoiding residential care.

 Are you considering domiciliary care or live-in care as an alternative to residential care?
 Take a look at these Q&A’s to help you feel more informed as you plan your later-life care: